FAQs

 Pencil and notebook in which to record assignments and observations.

-Your Suzuki music book and other music you will need, such as solo recital music, if outside the Suzuki repertoire (and piano accompaniment part), and any music you have received from SOSI this summer.
+You will need your Suzuki music book, any solo recital music (if outside the Suzuki repertoire including the piano accompaniment part), and any music you have received from SOSI this summer.

-All string students must bring a portable music stand and their own instruments.
+All string students must bring a portable music stand and their instruments.

 Cellists should bring an end-pin holder (e.g., floor strap or puck).